Azure/sustainability/README.md

 -	[Azure Well-Architected Framework for sustainable workloads](https://learn.microsoft.com/en-us/azure/architecture/framework/sustainability/)

-For instructions on how to set up any of our current projects, please navigate to the appropriate repository and read the README.md file.

 ## Azure sustainable engineering hackathon

  - Follow the [sustainable engineering hackathon on Azure] : https://azure.github.io/sustainability/